Can iodine supplements help regulate thyroid function in a person with hypothyroidism?

 Iodine supplements usually aren't necessary if you live in the United States or in most developed countries.
 Some alternative medicine practitioners recommend iodine tablets or kelp supplements — which are high in iodine — for people with hypothyroidism.

-If iodine deficiency isn't the cause of hypothyroidism, then iodine supplements provide no benefit.
+If iodine deficiency isn't the cause of hypothyroidism, then iodine supplements provide no benefit and should not be used.

-Hypothyroidism is safely and effectively treated with the synthetic thyroid hormone levothyroxine (Synthroid, Levothroid, Levolet).
+Hypothyroidism can be safely and effectively treated with the synthetic thyroid hormone levothyroxine (Synthroid, Levothroid, others).

 - Hypothyroidism.
-National Endocrine and Metabolic Diseases Information Service.http://endocrine.niddk.nih.gov/pubs/hypothyroidism/index.aspx.
-Accessed April 16, 2012.
+National Endocrine and Metabolic Diseases Information Service. http://www.niddk.nih.gov/health-information/health-topics/endocrine/hypothyroidism/Pages/fact-sheet.aspx.
+Accessed May 27, 2015.